Those Were the Lesbians

 “O.K.”
 I said.

 I was too scared to go to the bar with Rusty and Lorraine at night.
 I hadn’t been to many bars.
-I wanted to see the lesbians, but the smoke made me sick.
+The smoke made me sick.
+But I wanted to see the lesbians.
 Lorraine kept talking about her fights at the Vanport.
-I was very curious so I worked up my nerve to visit – after work when it was not the time for fights.
+I was very curious so I worked up my nerve and said I would go to the Vanport after work when it was not the time for fights.

 I walked in at about 4:30.
-The room was cold, dark and almost empty.
+The room was dark, cold and almost empty.
 It smelled of smoke and beer.
 The floor was sticky.
-I sat alone at a table and looked around feeling very self-conscious.
+I got a coke and sat alone at a table.
+I glanced around feeling self-conscious.

-There were three women with thick makeup, big boobs and high sprayed hairdos sitting across the room.
+Sitting across the room were three tall women with thick makeup, big boobs and high sprayed hairdos.
 They stared at me.
 I looked away.
 There was light and activity at the pool table.
 Large fat men stood around smoking and shooting pool.
-They had Brylcreemed ducktails, tattoos on their bulging arms, and their shirt sleeves were rolled up above their biceps.
+These guys combed back their Brylcreemed ducktails.
+I saw tattoos on their bulging arms as their shirt sleeves were rolled up above their biceps.
 Inside their rolled-up sleeves each guy had shoved a pack of cigarettes.
-They glanced at me casually as they blew smoke rings, took shots at the balls and joked to each other.
+They were scary tough.
+They looked at me casually as they blew smoke rings.
+Then they turned back to their shots at the balls and joked to each other.
 I squirmed in my seat and looked into every dark corner of the room.

 The three big breasted women were drinking steadily.
-They crossed their legs and one studied her shiny high heels.
-One stared at me.
-I didn’t like her dark mascara, thick lipstick and stiff puffed up hair.
-She glanced at me scornfully.
-I felt awkward sitting there, sipping my coke in my slacks and work jacket.
+They crossed their legs and one studied her shiny red high heels.
+One kept staring at me.
+I was turned off by her dark mascara, thick lipstick and stiff puffed up hair.
+She looked at me scornfully.
+I felt awkward sitting there, sipping my coke, in my slacks and work jacket.
 Where were the lesbians?
 This wasn’t what I was expecting.
-No high energy like at a women’s dance or women’s group.
-Nothing much was happening.
-I felt uncomfortable.
-I finished my coke and went home.
+No high energy like at a women’s dance.
+Nothing was happening.
+I felt uncomfortable, embarrassed to be sitting there.
+I gulped my coke and slunk out.

-“So, did you go to The Vanport?”
-Anita and Lorraine wanted the details.
+“So, did you go the the Vanport?”
+They wanted all the details.

 “Yes, I went after work.”